 - 1/4 to 1/2 teaspoon ground nutmeg, plus a pinch for garnish

-- 1. Chill 2 coupe or martini or old-fashioned glasses or whatever stemware you’ve got before you do anything else with this recipe.
+- 1. Before you do anything else, place 2 coupe or martini or old-fashioned glasses or whatever stemware you’ve got in the freezer.

 - 2. Add the bourbon, rum, ice cream, cinnamon and nutmeg to the shaker and shake vigorously for 10 seconds.
 (If you don’t have a cocktail shaker, you can blitz everything in a blender.)